If you’ve searched online for information about growing longer, thicker eyelashes, you may have heard of a treatment called Latisse.

 Because Latisse is designed as a cosmetic treatment, it usually won’t be covered by your health insurance plan.
 However, if you have a medical condition such as hypotrichosis, your insurance provider might provide some level of coverage for Latisse and other medications.

 Latisse is a liquid solution that’s designed to be applied to the base of your upper eyelids.
 Using it is simple:

 It usually takes about two months before Latisse produces noticeable improvements in your lash length, thickness and color.
 Most people see the full results of Latisse after using the medication daily for three to four months.

-If you don’t notice results immediately, hang in there and keep using Latisse daily as prescribed by your doctor.
+If you don’t notice results immediately, hang in there and keep using Latisse daily as prescribed by your healthcare provider .
 Latisse does work, but its results aren’t immediate.
-If you don’t see any changes in your eyelash length, thickness or color after two months, it’s best to talk to your doctor.
+If you don’t see any changes in your eyelash length, thickness or color after two months, it’s best to talk to your healthcare provider .

 Latisse is effective for as long as you use it, meaning you can keep your results by continuing to use the medication.
 If you stop using Latisse, your eyelashes will gradually return to their normal length, thickness and color.

 Yes.
 It’s completely okay to use mascara and other eye makeup while using Latisse.
 The easiest way to wear mascara and other makeup with Latisse is to apply Latisse at night, when you aren’t wearing any makeup.

 Applying Latisse at night means it won’t interfere with your makeup.
 It’s also a good practice in general, as the risk of the Latisse solution getting into your eyes is lower while you’re sleeping than when you’re awake.